cisco-open/operator-tools/docs/types/volume_types.md

 ### pvc (*PersistentVolumeClaim, optional) {#kubernetesvolume-pvc}

-PersistentVolumeClaim defines the Spec and the Source at the same time.<br>The PVC will be created with the configured spec and the name defined in the source.<br>
+PersistentVolumeClaim defines the Spec and the Source at the same time.
+The PVC will be created with the configured spec and the name defined in the source.

 Default: -